nicola-farina/robolab/README.md

   cd robolab
   mkdir home
   ```
-  This folder is mapped to your home inside the container, so you can put files there and access them from your machine.

 - Now you are all set.
 In the first step, you have set some aliases in the `.bashrc` file to make running the container easier.
 In a terminal, you can run one of those commands:
   - `robolab`: generally use this.
 It setups and starts the container.